skychatorg/skychat/README.md

 Here is what it looks like:
 ![overall-screenshot](./doc/screenshot.png)

-### Synchronized Youtube Player
+### Synchronized Youtube / Twitch / Embedded player

-Users can play any youtube video on a shared and synchronized player.
+Users can play medias from Youtube, Twitch or their local computer in a shared synchronized player.
 Orchestration is implemented through a public queue of videos to play, and decision-making (for instance to skip videos) is done with polls.
 Democracy 💯.
 If you want it, setup multiple video channels to allow concurrent screenings.
 ![youtube-short](./doc/youtube-short.gif)

 ### Live cursor visualization and mini-games